gordonhart/bf/README.md

 ```

 Recognize it?
 It's our friend, `cat`.
 It reads from stdin and spits it out to
-stdout until EOF is received.
-My productivity skyrocketed after aliasing 😸 to
+stdout until a NUL terminator is received.
+My productivity skyrocketed after
-it in my shell.
-Who doesn't have an emoji keyboard open at all times and who
+aliasing 😸 to it in my shell.
+Not having to worry about a `cat` implementation
+I don't understand freed up a ton of headspace better spent visualizing tape.
-_really_ needs options like `--help` from their command line utilities?
+Who _really_ needs options like `--help` from their command line utilities?

 Example usage: